Flashforge AD5X: Multi-Color FDM 3D Printer with High-Speed Printing and Auto Leveling

 A two-color XYZ calibration cube showed sharp transitions between blue and yellow filaments, with clean perimeters and smooth surfaces.

-Blue 3D-printed cube with yellow "X" and "Y" text created by FlashForge AD5X, held in hand.
+Blue 3D-printed cube with yellow "X" and "Y" letters, likely crafted by Flashforge AD5X, held in hand, blurred background.

 A full-color test model sliced into four color segments was printed in 14 minutes, with four automatic filament changes.